jinkhera/bbc-fruit-apps-coding-challenge/README.md

 Unit tests: BBC News AppTests

-## If I could do it again I would:....
+## If I could do it again I would....

 * Use Xcode 11 and Swift 5
 * Implement persistance such as CoreData and use a NSFetchResultController with a TableView.